WISPIT 2

-The circumstellar disk
+Circumstellar disk

 The disk was classified as transitional, meaning it has an inner cavity.
 The disk has 4 rings and one prominent gap at 68 astronomical units (AU).
 The outermost ring is located at 316 AU and the disk was detected out to a distance of 2.8 arcseconds (380 AU) from the star.
 The inclination of the disk is around 44° to 46°.

 Planetary system

-Observations with VLT SPHERE, Magellan MagAO-X and LBT/LMIRcam revealed one planet located inside gap 3.
+Observations with VLT/SPHERE, Magellan MagAO-X and LBT/LMIRcam revealed one planet located inside gap 3.
 The protoplanet was confirmed to move with the star and shows orbital motion in images from October 2023 to April 2025.
 The planet has a mass of around 5 and is responsible for clearing a gap inside the disk.
 The protoplanet is also detected in H-alpha, showing that it is accreting material from a circumplanetary disk.
 This makes WISPIT 2b similar to the PDS 70 planets, 2MJ1612b and possibly LkCa 15b.

 Annotated thermal-infrared image of the WISPIT 2 protoplanetary system seen with LBTI/LMIRcam.